TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 It's not practical to expose every item of data as a separate sensor.
 It would be overwhelming for the end user, use a lot of Home Assistant resources and create a lot of work for the integration author.

 Most integrations pick a small selection of things that are most likely to be useful as state that changes over time.
-You may also end up with multiple sensors driven by data from the same API call, like previous consumption costs and rates.
+You may also end up with multiple sensors driven by data from the same API call, like previous consumption, costs and rates.

 What do you do with all the data that you didn't expose as state?
-You could make a decision and discard anything that isn't relevant.
+You could make a decision and discard everything that isn't relevant.
 However, anything could be relevant for somebody.

 Attributes are stored as a big blob of structured data (think JSON or YAML).
 It's easy to add whatever you want, so most integration authors dump whatever data is left into attributes.
 Unfortunately, attributes are harder for the Home Assistant end user to work with.